chenxiaomi2k/Project_PRN211/README.md

 # Project_PRN211

-#Created and developed by Tran Long Hai - 1 March, 2023
+Created and developed by Tran Long Hai - 1 March, 2023.
-#Finished on 26 March 2023 and reviewed on 27 March, 2023
+Finished on 26 March 2023 and reviewed on 27 March, 2023.

 - This project using .NET 6.
 - This project includes both windows form application and web form application (ASP.NET Core).